-We will spend $50 billion over the next three days.
-And over the course of the entire holiday season, we will spend $600 billion adding more and more things to our already crowded homes.
+And yet, this holiday season, we will accumulate even more.
+In fact, we will spend $600 billion adding more and more things to our already crowded homes.

 Let’s start here: Before buying a whole bunch of stuff for your loved ones this holiday season, maybe you should ask if they even want a whole bunch of stuff.
 You might be surprised by their response.

 But I’d like to challenge your thinking even more and offer you one idea this Christmas season that might be a win-win situation for everyone—while helping you avoid unnecessary gift-clutter in your home.

 This money we are spending actually holds within it enormous potential.
 Consider this: Nearly half the world’s population, 2.8 billion people, survive on less than $2 a day.
 To put that into perspective, Americans will spend, on average, roughly $400 per person this weekend… in just three days, we will spend more than half the annual income of 2.8 billion individuals.